Rohit-17ls/SVG-Repository/README.md

 # SVG-Repository
-A repository to host some SVGs
+A repository to host some SVGs in JSX form.
+Always check the Svgs branch.